dhfbk/geolingit-evalita2023/README.md

 # :earth_africa: GeoLingIt shared task

 This repository contains useful materials related to the [GeoLingIt shared task](https://sites.google.com/view/geolingit) at [EVALITA 2023](https://www.evalita.it/campaigns/evalita-2023/).
-You can find more information about how to participate, how data looks like, and which subtasks and tracks are available on the [shared task website](https://sites.google.com/view/geolingit).
+You can find more information about how it was possible to participate, how data looks like, and which subtasks and tracks were available on the [shared task website](https://sites.google.com/view/geolingit).

 - :page_with_curl: **[Get the data](#page_with_curl-get-the-data)**
 - :triangular_ruler: **[Data format](#triangular_ruler-data-format)**